aliceboone/random-menu/README.md

 We will create this random menu generator in a file named `random-menu.rb` that can be run from the Terminal using the command `$ ruby random-menu.rb`

-This generator should pull one item from different arrays you make to create a "menu item".
+This generator should pull one item each from different arrays you make to create a combined "menu item".
 The details about the different arrays are listed in the requirements section below.

 When the program runs, it should create and show a list of ten numbered menu items.
 ```ruby